 The prices and accommodation options at university residential colleges, halls of residence and apartments vary between institutions, so you should contact the institution you’re interested in for full details.
 These options are very popular, so it’s best to apply early.
-On average, campus accommodation costs around AUD $80–250 per week.
+On average, campus accommodation costs around AUD $80 to $250 per week.

 Residential colleges provide accommodation, meals, cleaning and a wide range of support services for social and academic needs.
 They are generally more expensive than halls of residence because of the range of facilities and support services offered.
 Most offer private rooms, with shared bathrooms, dining halls and recreation areas.

 |Halls of residence||